amd/ryzen-ai-documentation/docs/getstartex.rst

     auto session = Ort::Experimental::Session(env, model_name, session_options);

-To run the model on the IPU, we will pass the ipu flag and the vaip_config.json file as arguments to the C++ application.
-Use the following command to run the model on the IPU:
+To run the model on the NPU, we will pass the ipu flag and the vaip_config.json file as arguments to the C++ application.
+Use the following command to run the model on the NPU:

 .. code-block:: bash